Internet DRAFT - draft-mmm-bfd-on-lags

 This mechanism helps to reduce the use of additional MAC addresses,

-which reduces the requirements for the Ethernet hardware on the
+which reduces the required resources on the Ethernet hardware on the

 receiving port.